It took me a long time to figure out that our liver and gall bladder are so affected by hormonal changes as we age.

-When we love our liver and gall-bladder by using food as our medicine and we stay active in ways that support the function of our organs, including our liver, gut and lymphatic system, then we begin to restore our energy and our health.
+When we love our liver and gall-bladder by using food as our medicine and we stay active and stretch our body in ways that support the function of our organs, including our liver, gut and lymphatic system, then we begin to restore our energy and our health.
 With this as the focus in the MyMT™ Transform Me weight loss programme then this is the path you need to take to get back to feeling like ‘you’ again.

 If this is how you are feeling, then try to come on board the 12 week menopause weight loss programme if you can.